 Textbooks

-Most of the texts can be found in libraries and live bookstores; you can also get them online at Amazon.com, Barnes and Noble or any other online book vendor.
-For textbooks, there are several sites; here are a few:
+Most of the texts can be found in libraries and live bookstores; you can also get them online (to buy, rent, new, used, in e-versions), often much cheaper than in a brick-and-mortar store.

 Required Texts: